Interested in Pursuing a Career in Applied Behavior Analysis?

-The Department of Psychology offers a BACB approved Master's Degree in Applied Behavior Analysis to individuals who work in a number of different settings such as schools, including traditional and special education classrooms, business and industry specific employers, healthcare, and other community based environments.
+The Department of Psychology offers a BACB-approved Master's Degree in Applied Behavior Analysis to individuals who work in a number of different settings such as schools, including traditional and special education classrooms, business and industry specific employers, healthcare, and other community-based environments.

-All courses are offered weekdays during the evening, making the program flexible and accommodating.
+All courses are offered on weekdays during the evening, making the program flexible and accommodating.
 Upon completion of this program, students are eligible to sit for the BCBA exam to be a Board Certified Behavior Analyst.

-Our program allows you to complete the curriculum on a full or part time basis, with classes being offered in Fall, Spring and Summer sessions.
+Our program allows you to complete the curriculum on a full or part-time basis, with classes being offered in Fall, Spring, and Summer sessions.